 So what technology to choose?
 We believe that Node.js is the most appropriate one for enterprise software.
-At this point, you may ask: “But why Node.js if we still have good-old PHP and Java?”
+At this point, you may ask: “But why to use Node.js for enterprise purposes if we still have good-old PHP and Java?”
 We will guide you through the ecosystem of this technology, explaining what Node.js is good for and how it works.

 What is Node.js?

 Developers all over the world choose to use Node.js for enterprise purposes because it is very suitable for real-time applications like social media, online gaming, or instant messaging.
 There is a high demand for this type of apps, and Node.js offers them the following advantages:

 - Efficient development: with Node.js, your team can use one language across the entire project.
 Client-side and back-side developers are able to understand code written by each side without a lot of time needed for explaining any disconnects.
 Prepared node.js code can also be reused for the general operation from project to project.